Dionisio1013/Yelp-KPI-Metric/README.md

 - review_rating

 Process
-1) Create
-2)
+1) Create two separate data frames extracted from the business.json file and the review.json file
-6) Join both DataFrames via business_id
+2) Join both DataFrames via business_id
-7) return Dataframe to CSV for Data Exploration
+3) Return Dataframe to CSV

 For the sake of runtime and size of the Yelp dataset (Over 6,990,280 million records and 150,346 businesses), I've extracted only 100 businesses from the JSON script and joined its customer reviews to them.